starkfell/100DaysOfIaC/articles/day.46.cosmosdb.mongo.api.cli.md

 ## What's missing from this sample?

-What's left out is all the Azure Key Vault integration.
+What's left out is all the Azure Key Vault integration, which I have removed to simplify your consumption.
 I leverage key vault heavily to store secrets, from the Azure service principal used to deploy to the Mongo API endpoint my apps will use to talk to the DB.
+We have many Azure Key Vault script samples in this series that will help you add what you need.

 The other thing missing is the answer to the question "How do I use this in Azure Pipelines?"
 I run this from a single stage release pipeline, variables stored as release variables, with some variables designated as overridable at deploy time